-An Eligible Certified CDFI Applicant is an Insured Depository Institution that is certified or has submitted its Certification application by December 31, 2020; and was Certified as a CDFI as of the publication date of the FY 2021 BEA Program NOFA in the Federal Register, which was on October 14, 2021; and maintains its status as a Certified CDFI at the time BEA Program Awards are announced under this NOFA.
+- 1. Be certified as a CDFI by the CDFI Fund as of the publication date of the FY 2023 BEA Program NOFA; or - 2.
+Have submitted a Certification Application by September 30, 2022, and maintains or receives its status as a Certified CDFI at the time BEA Program Awards are announced.